Romania’s Lookalikes Football Shirts

 Adidas basic templates (early 80s)

 During the communist era, information about Romania’s football kits was scarce and secretive.
-Most details surfaced years later through TV interviews with sports figures.
+Most details surfaced years later through TV interviews with sports figures of that period.
 Based on available footage, it’s evident that Romania wore whatever Adidas gear was available, with the main requirement being that the colors had to be red, yellow, or blue.
 The limited availability and choice were typical of the period’s constraints, reflecting the broader economic and political context of the time.
+There is rare footage of Romanian National Team training in Puma or other sports brand of that time, pre-89.

 According to the information available Romania would play their official football games in adidas from 1983.
 Previously for a short stint of time it was Le Coq Sportif.